pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 ## Prerequisites

-You might need the following prerequisites:
+Read the following prerequisites before you get started:

 - [AWS DMS Prerequisites](/tidb-cloud/migrate-from-mysql-using-aws-dms.md#Prerequisites)
 - [AWS Cloud Account](https://aws.amazon.com)
 - [TiDB Cloud Account](https://tidbcloud.com)
 - [DBeaver](https://dbeaver.io/)

-Next, you will learn how to use DMS tools to migrate data from Amazon RDS for Oracle into TiDB Cloud.
+Next, you will learn how to use AWS DMS to migrate data from Amazon RDS for Oracle into TiDB Cloud.

 ## Step 1.
 Create a VPC